isomerpages/tp-virtualcampus/media/tsea/categories.md

 ### Individual Awards

-<b>Have an outstanding student who deserves to be nominated for any of these Individual Award categories?
+<b>Have an outstanding candidate who deserves to be nominated for any of these Individual Award categories?
 Submit your nomination today!</b>

 <b>Step 1:</b> Download and read the eligibility criteria for all Individual Awards [here](https://github.com/isomerpages/tp-vc/raw/staging/images/attachment/TSEA2021-IndividualAwardsInfo.pdf).